 Because some locations may already be reserved, it's ideal if you identify a few alternate options.
 Once you have made some decisions, contact our Cemeteries Team who will be able to confirm:

-Once the site has been confirmed you will need to fill out an Application for Perpetual Interment Right form and payment are required to secure the site.
+Once the site has been confirmed an Application for Perpetual Interment Right form and payment are required to secure the site.

 What do I do if I have not reserved a site and require a plot for immediate use?

 Your Funeral Director will liaise with Port Macquarie-Hastings Council and make all the necessary arrangements.

 You will need to complete a transfer of Perpetual Interment Right application form.